homeez/AutoStock_Report/README.md

 ## Contributing
 Contributions to this Power BI dashboard are welcome!
 If you find any issues, have suggestions for improvements, or would like to add new features, please feel free to submit a pull request or open an issue in the repository.

-## License
-This project is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the codebase for your own purposes.

 ---